microsoft/winget-pkgs/README.md

 ### Respond to PR feedback
 If the PR has been assigned to you, a timer is triggered.
 You will have 7 days to resolve the issue, or the PR will be closed automatically by the BOT.

+For a list of the BOT labels, see [packages](https://docs.microsoft.com/windows/package-manager/package).

 # Contributing